Readify/GitViz/README.md

 ![Screenshot animation](https://raw.github.com/Readify/GitViz/master/SuperHighTechAssets/AnimatedGifTour.gif)

+### Where do I get it?

+Pre-built binaries are available at https://github.com/Readify/GitViz/releases

 ### Release Quality

 __Alpha.__ This entire project so far consists of one Readify guy sitting down the back of a training course and tapping away for a few hours, no more.